Charlotte is currently a junior doctor with the North Bristol NHS Trust.

-Charlotte has been communicating science for over five years, at several festivals including the Edinburgh Fringe and Bluedot, also at London Zoo, Kew Gardens, Imperial College, pubs and galleries across the UK.
-In addition, she runs the taboo-busting podcast Our Disgusting Planet with her friend and colleague Belle Taylor, is the resident referee for the live London improv show The No-Ball Prizes and performs across the country with the comedy panel show Agony Auncles of Science.
+Charlotte has been communicating science for over seven years, at several festivals including the Edinburgh Fringe, Cheltenham Science Festival, Bluedot and Green Man, also at London Zoo, Kew Gardens, Imperial College, pubs and galleries across the UK.
+In addition, she runs the taboo-busting show Our Disgusting Planet with her friend and colleague Belle Taylor, is the resident referee for the live London improv show The No-Ball Prizes and performs across the country with the comedy panel show Agony Auncles of Science.
+More recently, Charlotte has started a new collaboration Gut Feelingz with fellow doctor Leo Polchar, where she explores the evolution, health and epigenetics of guts.
+The show is brought to life by Charlotte’s flare for comedy and Leo’s music.

-Please do get in touch if you require a geneticist with a passion for communicating for your event, film or writing.
+Please do get in touch if you require a geneticist and doctor with a passion for communicating.

 Biology in Action 2017, Photo: Dr Steve Cross